-You should plan to take your comprehensive exam in your final semester in the MA program.
-Department policy is to require at least 21 credits, including all required courses, to be completed before.
-We recommend that you start studying the previous semester, reviewing your class notes, the exam guides in your concentration (see below) and the posted readings (below as well).
+You should plan to take the comprehensive exam in your final semester of the MA program, since college policy requires at least 21 credits before taking the exam.
+We recommend that you start studying the previous semester by reviewing your class notes, the exam guides (see below). and the posted readings (below as well).
 Please note that Brooklyn College allows the exam to be re-taken only once.

 Registration: Early in the semester that you hope to take the exam, please notify your Chair that you plan to take the exam, and then apply through the college website (the college bulletin lists the specific stated deadline).

 1. Sign in to the WebCentral Portal at https://portal.brooklyn.edu

 2. Select the “eServices” tab and then look for the “Student Transactions” channel

 3. Select the “Apply for a comprehensive exam” item in the Graduate Studies section (the college’s guidelines on registration are detailed here: BC Registration Comp Exam)

 If you have completed all your coursework and plan just to take the exam, you should register for POL 7930, the 1-credit research tutorial, since the college requires all students to be registered in their graduating semester.

 If you miss the deadline for registration, contact your Chair or the Graduate Studies Office at 718-951-5252 or in 3238 Boylan Hall or the Graduate Deputy.